Easy to use. Powerful software. Priced right.

 "To be successful, you have to have your heart in your business, and your business in your heart."-T. Watson, Sr.

 Of course, not every operation periodically shuts down, but many do.
-This makes heavy duty maintenance easier.
-World Class Planning explains this in more detail.
+This makes heavy-duty maintenance easier.
+Stanford University explains this in more detail.
 This work order type helps to prevent discovering a needed repair after operations are back up and running.

 "MAPCON's used for shutdowns.
 We get work requests throughout the year and some of them are shutdown work orders.
 So, we designate them as shutdown."-Omar Abril, PDM Technician.